lilschmitz/donations_dashboard/README.md

 The first row consist of four elements - the 'Information', 'Data Selection' and to metric boxes 'Number of Donations' and 'Total Donations USD'.

-### 'Information'
- Shows the current date, a link to the DonorsOrg Website from which the data subset was taken, a link to this dashboards overall code in github and finally the social media links from the dashboards author.
+### 'Information' - shows the current date, a link to the DonorsOrg Website from which the data subset was taken, a link to this dashboards overall code in github and finally the social media links from the dashboards author.

-### 'Data Selection'
-Shows a live record count which is automatically adjusted if filters are used or interactive functionality of charts are clicked.
+### 'Data Selection' - shows a live record count which is automatically adjusted if filters are used or interactive functionality of charts are clicked.
 Below the record count are four drop down selection filters based on four data points and aggregated at donation count against this datapoint and its attributes.

-### 'Number of Donations'
-is an overall count of lines donations made.
+### 'Number of Donations' is an overall count of lines donations made.
 Probably not absolutely useful/meaningful but this dashboard has to be regarded as a demonstration of code functionality and author's ability to integrate the code.

-### 'Total Donations USD'
-this is the aggregated amount in US dollars of donations made in millions.
+### 'Total Donations USD' this is the aggregated amount in US dollars of donations made in millions.

 ## Middle Section